usnistgov/feasst/py/README.rst

 ***************************
-Python interface
+Python interface with SWIG
 ***************************

+The Python interface for FEASST is currently depreciated and may no longer be supported in its current form.

 Installation is described in :doc:`/../tutorial/library/tutorial`

-The Python interface for FEASST is currently depreciated and may no longer be supported in its current form (using SWIG).

 Python interface for FEASST includes the following: